adamcaudill/gztxt/README.md

 * `gztxt-cli` - A command line utility to compress or decompress gztxt files.
 * `libgztxt` - A library to allow applications to interact with gztxt files; both of the above applications are little more than wrappers for this library.

-`gztxt.exe register` - Registeres the `.gztxt` file type; this allows you to easily open files in your default text editor.
+`gztxt.exe register` - Registers the `.gztxt` file type; this allows you to easily open files in your default text editor.

 `gztxt.exe unregister` - Unregisters the file type.